jchens/cs47/tinder applet/README.md

     occupation: haroldProfile.occupation
   };
 ```
 I then used stylesheets to mimic the UI.
-To ensure the picture always remains a square, I also set `aspectRatio: 1` in the stylesheet.
+To ensure the profile picture always remains a square, I also set `aspectRatio: 1` in the stylesheet.

 ### Action bar
 The implementation of this was pretty similar to the top bar, with the addition of `TouchableOpacity` to allow for "pressable" buttons.

+Rewind button:
 ```
 <TouchableOpacity>
   <View style={styles.button_small}>